 \section{Related Work}

-\textbf{Graph contrastive methods.} Contrastive methods follow the principle of mutual information maximization~\cite{infomax}, which typically works to maximize the correspondence or agreement between the representations of an instance (e.g., node, subgraph, or graph) in its different augmentation views.
+\paragraph{Graph contrastive methods.} Contrastive methods follow the principle of mutual information maximization~\cite{infomax}, which typically works to maximize the correspondence between the representations of an instance (e.g., node, subgraph, or graph) in its different augmentation views.
 Essentially, good data augmentations and pretext tasks are the prerequisites for contrastive learning.
-There is a vast majority of research on graph contrastive learning~\cite{velickovic2019deep,suresh2021adversarial,graphcl,xu2021infogcl,mvgrl}.
-To our best knowledge, graph contrastive methods are currently the most successful approaches to learning expressive representations that benefit various downstream tasks in a self-supervised fashion.
-However, one limitation shared by all these successful approaches is that they highly rely on the design of pretext tasks and augmentations techniques (usually summarized from many trial-and-error) to provide useful self-supervision for learning better representations~\cite{YouCSW21,jin2022automated}.
+There is a vast majority of research on graph contrastive learning~\cite{velickovic2019deep,graphcl,mvgrl}.
+To our best knowledge, graph contrastive methods are currently the most successful approaches to learning useful and expressive representations in a self-supervised fashion.
+However, one limitation shared by all these successful approaches is that they highly rely on the design of pretext tasks and augmentations techniques (usually summarized from many trial-and-error) to provide useful self-supervision for learning better representations~\cite{YouCSW21}.

-\textbf{Graph autoencoders.} GAEs in the form proposed by~\cite{kipf2016variational} are a family of generative models that map (encode) nodes to low-dimensional representations and reconstruct (decode) the graph.
+\paragraph{Graph autoencoders.} GAEs in the form proposed by~\cite{kipf2016variational} are a family of generative models that map (encode) nodes to low-dimensional representations and reconstruct (decode) the graph.
 Following the autoencoding philosophy, latest approaches have demonstrated their efficacy in modeling node relationships and learning robust representations from a graph~\cite{PanHLJYZ18_arge}.
 Although GAEs progressed earlier than graph contrastive approaches, they remained out of the mainstream for a long time.
 This is mainly due to the known limitations that GAEs suffer from.
-As shown in literature~\cite{velickovic2019deep,tang2022graph,mvgrl}, GAEs tend to over-emphasize proximity information at the expense of structural information, leading to relatively poor performance on downstream tasks beyond link prediction.
-Despite the capability of GAEs are largely limited by the pretext task, there has been little attention paid to a better design of pretext tasks for improving the self-supervised learning scheme of GAEs.
+As revealed in literature~\cite{velickovic2019deep,mvgrl}, GAEs tend to over-emphasize proximity information at the expense of structural information, leading to relatively poor performance on downstream tasks beyond link prediction.
+Despite the capability of GAEs being largely limited by the pretext task, there has been little attention paid to a better design of pretext tasks for improving the self-supervised learning scheme of GAEs.